 - small, green-yellow flowers, clustered, with four petals

 Note: This plant can be confused with native cherries like pin cherry and choke cherry.
-Note that cherries will have two black spots on the leaf petiole (stem) and buckthorn will not.
+Note that cherries will have two black spots (glands) on the leaf petiole (stem) near the base of the leaf and buckthorn will not.

 KISMA Management Practices